 The fourteenth Sunday after Pentecost is of semi-double rite and its liturgical colour is green.
-This year it is the second Sunday of September.
+This year it is the fifth Sunday of August.
 The pericopes from St. Matthew's Gospel contain the passages about the 'lilies of the field' and seeking first the Kingdom of God.

 At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
 The Office hymn was Jam sol recedit igneus.
-The antiphon on the Magnificat was In omnibus his for the Saturday before the second Sunday of September.
-After the collect of the Sunday a commemoration was sung of St. Nicholas of Tolentino.
-The Suffrage was omitted as were the Dominical preces at Compline.
+The antiphon on the Magnificat was Observa, fili for the Saturday before the fifth Sunday of August.
+After the collect of the Sunday a commemoration was sung of St. Zephyrinus followed by the Suffrage of the Saints.
+At Compline the Dominical preces were sung.

 At Mattins the invitatory is Dominum qui fecit nos and the Office hymn isNocte surgentes.
-In the first nocturn the lessons continue to be read from the Book of Job.
-In the second nocturn the lessons are from St. Gregory's Book of Morals.
+In the first nocturn the lessons continue to be read from the Book of Ecclesiasticus.
+In the second nocturn the lessons are from a homily St. Chrysostom on morals.
 In the third nocturn the homily on St. Matthew's Gospel is from St. Augustine.
 The Te Deum is sung.
 At Lauds the Office hymn is Ecce jam noctis.
-After the collect of the Sunday a commemoration is sung of St. Nicholas of Tolentino.
-The Suffrage is omitted.
+After the collect of the Sunday a commemoration is sung of St. Zephyrinus followed by the Suffrage of the Saints.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Nicholas of Tolentino, today there is no third collect.
+The Gloria is sung, the second collect is of St. Zephyrinus, the third collect is A cunctis.
 The Creed is sung and the preface is of the Holy Trinity.

 Vespers are of the Sunday.
 The Office hymn is Lucis creator.
-After the collect of the Sunday commemorations are sung of the following Office of SS.
-Protus & Hyacinth and of St. Nicholas.
+After the collect of the Sunday a commemoration is sung of the following Office of St. Joseph Calasanctius.
 The Suffrage is omitted as are the Dominical preces at Compline.

-In the 'liturgical books of 1962' there are no commemoration at either Vespers.
+In the 'liturgical books of 1962' today is fourth Sunday of August.
+There are no commemoration at either Vespers.
 Mattins is cut down to a single nocturn.
+At Prime both Quicumque and the Dominical preces are omitted.
 At Lauds there are no commemoration.
 At Mass there is a single collect.

 Art: Jerome Nadal